yugokato/pytest-data-loader/README.md

     assert isinstance(data, dict)
 ```

+> [!NOTE]
+> If only read options are specified without a `file_reader` in a loader, the plugin will search for an existing file
+> reader registered in `conftest.py` if there is any, and applies it with the new read options for the test.
+But if
+> only a `file_reader` is specified with no read options in a loder, no read options will be applied.

 Here are some of the common readers you could use:
 - .json: `json.load` (NOTE: The plugin automatically applies this file reader for `.json` files by default)
 - .csv: `csv.reader`, `csv.DictReader`